duongve13112002/Sketch2Visual/README.md

 # Sketch2Visual: Deep Learning-Powered Web App for Searching

 Welcome to Sketch2Visual, a web application that leverages deep learning to predict objects from user-drawn sketches.
-With the power of neural networks, our system can identify the sketched object and connect to the Bing Image API to provide visualizations in real-time.
+With the power of neural networks, our system can identify the sketched object and connect to the Bing Image Search API to provide visualizations in real-time.

 ## Demo
 Check out our live demo [here](https://huggingface.co/spaces/duongve/Sketch2Visual), where you can experience the magic of Sketch2Visual firsthand.
-Feel free to draw sketches and witness the system's accurate predictions and dynamic Bing Image search visualizations.
+Feel free to draw sketches and witness the system's accurate predictions and Bing Image Search visualizations.

 ![demo_app](app_demo.png)